 It’s no wonder we like weekends and get the Monday Blues.
 Not only do we have freedom on the weekends, but we do lots of fun things on those days too.
 We go out, see friends, spend time with family, and schedule other exciting events.
 Why not do that on Monday?

 Scheduling fun activities on a Monday serves a couple purposes.
-It breaks up a normally negative day with something positive and gives a person something to look forward to.
+It breaks up a normally negative day with something positive and gives a person something to look forward to when the Monday Blues kick in.

 Eliminate Mondays Altogether

 OK, I’m not talking about removing Mondays from the week.
 But, what if the work week started on a Tuesday?
 Then Monday would be awesome and Tuesday would suck.
-So, the key is to find a way to eliminate the need to be consigned to a job you hate and a controlling schedule.
+So, the key is to find a way to eliminate the need to be consigned to a job you hate and a controlling schedule where someone else takes away your freedom.
+You have to increase your choices and options.

-Try to find a way to get more freedom in your life.
-Find a job you like, go back to school, or start your own business.
+Find a job you like, go back to school, become a consultant, or start your own business.
 If you can be happier and more independent, the Monday Blues will definitely be a thing of the past.
 Imagine waking up on a Monday with lots of money in the bank and following your own schedule.

 Of course, that kind of path typically requires a lot of initial hard work.
 But, the change and work required for success is well worth it, not just to eliminate stressful Mondays, but to make life much more fun.